Beyond The Average User!

 Personalisation can take many forms, but the main criteria often used include demographics (e.g. gender or age), purchase history, device, media consumption, source of traffic, service history, browser, engagement and psychographics.

-When I mention using these criteria to web developers they often tell me that it’s “difficult” or “complex” to target content using such characteristics.
+When I mention personalisation to web developers they often tell me that it’s “difficult” or “complex” to target content using such characteristics.
 This might be the case if you rely on developers to build content, but if you have an enterprise web analytics platform or an A/B testing solution it can be relatively straightforward to set up and test personalisation criteria.

 With the introduction of artificial intelligence (AI) based personalisation tools there is scope for even greater sophistication.
 Companies that invest in AI are likely to benefit from first mover advantage because the technology lends it so well to personalisation.
 Don’t be left behind, start investing now as Amazon and Booking.com won’t wait for their competitors to catch on to the potential benefits of using AI for personalisation.